Could 'bankrupt' Birmingham sell assets to raise funds?

 In 2015, it received nearly two million visits and was the most visited tourist attraction outside of London.

-Glinka added that both the stadium and the library would feel like "family jewels".
+Our West Midlands political editor added that both the stadium and the library would feel like "family jewels".

 But she questioned who might be interested in buying both, and whether it would happen - with the risk of both becoming a "fire sale" where they go for less than their true value.

-While Mayor added: "I think again there's a question about who would buy it - presumably some sort of lease back deal is more likely?"
+While our Birmingham political reporter added: "I think again there's a question about who would buy it - presumably some sort of lease back deal is more likely?"

 A lease back sees an owner sell a property to a third party who then agrees to simultaneously rent it back to the original owner on completion so they can remain in place.